Merger and post-merger of binary neutron stars with a quark-hadron crossover equation of state

 \keywords{stars: neutron---binaries: close---gravitational waves}

-{\it Introduction.} Multi-messenger astronomy, including gravitational, electromagnetic, and neutrino signals, has started offering us new ways of obtaining information on ultra-high-density matter \cite{LIGOScientific:2017vwq}.
-Observations of the inspiral of a binary neutron-star (BNS) merger may provide us with information on the equation of state (EOS) at a few times the nuclear saturation number density ($n_0 = 0.16\,{\rm fm}^{-3}$), and even higher densities (several times $n_0$) may be investigated through observations of the post-merger phase, where matter is also hotter than in the inspiralling NSs \cite{baiotti2019, Burgio2021}.
-In the next ten years or so, the detection of BNS mergers will happen on a daily basis and this will allow to perform improved statistical analyses also of the properties of their EOS.
+{\it Introduction.} Multi-messenger astronomy, including gravitational, electromagnetic, and neutrino signals, has started offering new ways of obtaining information on ultra-high-density matter \cite{LIGOScientific:2017vwq}.
+Observations of the inspiral of a binary neutron-star (BNS) merger may provide information on the equation of state (EOS) at a few times the nuclear saturation number density ($n_0 = 0.16\,{\rm fm}^{-3}$), and even higher densities (several times $n_0$) may be investigated through observations of the post-merger phase, where matter is also hotter than in the inspiraling NSs \cite{baiotti2019, Burgio2021}.
+In the near future, the detection of BNS mergers will happen on a daily basis and this will also allow one to perform improved statistical analyses of the properties of their EOS.

 The EOS plays a crucial role in determining the structure of NSs.
 See Fig.\ref{fig:schematic} for schematic plots of the mass-radius and energy-pressure relations in NSs with different types of EOSs.
 Nuclear EOSs based on microscopic nuclear two- and three-body forces are supposed to be valid up to number densities $n \simeq 1.5\text{--}2n_0$, and thus to describe somewhat accurately the equatorial radii of canonical NSs (mass $M \simeq 1.4M_\odot$), which have core densities around $2\text{--}3n_0$.
 The most massive NS known, PSR J0740+6620, has mass $M/M_\odot = 2.08\pm 0.07$ \cite{Fonseca:2021wxt} and inferred core density $\gtrsim 3\text{--}4n_0$.
 This is close to the density at which baryons with radii $\simeq 0.5\text{--}0.8$ fm begin to overlap, presumably resulting in matter beyond the purely hadronic regime, such as quark matter.